TUMFTM/sim_BTMS/README.md

 ## Features

-**This is a work in progress** so more features will get added to this repo in the future once its thoroughly tested and documented.
 Here is a list of everything already included and features planned for the future.
-The goal is to get feature complete by Sept.
-2019, but you know how plans work out sometimes...

  - [x] Specify different cell models (cylindrical, prismatic, pouch) and their physical, thermal and electric parameters (static and dynamic) and implications for the system level
  - [x] Specifying different basic BTMS configurations and their thermal properties (liquid, air cooling)